Asiana Treks and Tours

 Internet Connectivity:

-While trekking in the Himalayan region of Nepal, it's also a good idea to connect with your family and friends.
+While trekking in Nepal's Himalayan region, it's also a good idea to stay in touch with your family and friends.
 You can find internet access at teahouses and lodges, but it may be available at an additional cost.
 The signal may be weak due to the remote location.
 You can also get internet access using a local SIM card and data packages available at Kathmandu airport or nearby shops in Thamel and Pokhara.
 You'll have a passport-sized photo and a copy of your passport to get a SIM card.
 It's a good idea to compare prices and data packages from telecom companies like Ncell and Nepal Telecom before making a purchase.
-Knowing about teahouse connectivity.
+Knowing about the teahouse connectivity.
 Our guide will suggest connections for you.

 Electricity voltage and plugs: